10 players who wanted out of Man Utd – & what happened next

 Real Madrid swooped in, and Van Nistelrooy went on to score 64 goals in 96 games for the Spanish giants, winning two La Liga titles.

 One player that never quite made that adjustment to the Premier League for one reason or another – Depay made his intentions clear to Mourinho that he wanted to leave the club in December 2016.

-After making only four substitute appearances in the first half of the 2016-17 season, Mourinho revealed he had overlooked the player as he knew he wanted away.
+The winger made only four substitute appearances in the first half of the 2016-17 season and Mourinho revealed he had overlooked the player as he knew he wanted away.

 “In the past couple of months, my decisions in relation to Memphis were influenced by the feelings and information that he would like to leave in January and that we were going to have a real offer that we would be willing to accept,” he said.

 After leaving United, the Netherlands international starred for four-and-a-half years at Lyon and then joined Barcelona on a free transfer in 2021.

 After being brought to United by Mourinho, Lukaku fell down the pecking order following Solskjaer’s appointment in December 2018.